How is a resin crown made?

-They are constructed from composite material which is similar to the one used for normal color fillings in the mouth.
-They are the most natural looking crowns as compared to others.
+Resin crowns are constructed from composite material which is similar to the one used for normal color fillings.

-These crowns are the ideal option for a perfect smile.
-It is a silicon dioxide mixture filled with tooth colored plastic matter, which is very helpful in restoring the health and look of a tooth.
+Composite resin crowns are the ideal option for a perfect smile.
+They are built using a silicon dioxide mixture filled with tooth-colored plastic matter, which is very helpful in restoring the health and look of a tooth.

-Since these crowns are not made of metals they can easily be mixed in to a number of shades to match the shade of an individual’s natural teeth.
+Since these crowns are not made of metals they can easily be mixed into a number of shades to match the shade of the natural teeth.

 It also protects the remaining part of the tooth from breakage and temperature changes.

 Composite resin crowns are esthetically very appealing as they represent the natural look and color of a tooth.

 In addition, they are metal-free, people with metal allergies can get resin crowns.

 Their major disadvantage is that they are not very durable, a resin crown doesn't last longer than a few years, you'll need a replacement crown relatively soon.